 - Chapter 1606 – Montgomery GI Bill – Select Reserve

-6. Register for classes.
-Meet with your Academic Advisor to complete the course enrollment form, making sure all classes will apply to your major and/or minor.
-Also, obtain your "mapper" which will reflect the classes/courses needed to obtain your degree.
+7. Register for classes.
+Meet with your academic advisor to complete the course enrollment form, making sure all classes will apply to your major and/or minor.
+Also, obtain a copy of your "Stellic Planner" which will reflect the classes/courses needed to obtain your degree.

-7. Submit course enrollment form, mapper and any supporting documents to School Certifying Office (Mayette Fonoimoana) at the Registrar’s Office for processing.
+8. Submit course enrollment form, Stellic Planner and any supporting documents to Mayette Fonoimoana at the Office of the Registrar for processing.

 ALL COMPLETED CERTIFICATIONS ARE SUBMITTED ONLINE THROUGH VA ONCE

 BYUH will certify your enrollment to the VA for each semester or term that you request.
 Only classes that meet your major/minor requirements and the Holokai Curriculum can be certified.